Game Boy Architecture

 CPU

-Having said that, the main processor is a Sharp SM83 [2] and it’s a mix between the Z80 and the Intel 8080.
-It runs at ~4.19 MHz.
+Within DMG-CPU, the main processor is a Sharp SM83 [2] and it’s a mix between the Z80 (the same CPU used on the Sega Master System) and the Intel 8080.
+It runs at ~4.19 MHz, which is faster than the average 1-MHz CPU, but remember clock speeds can be deceiving.

-The Z80 is itself a superset of the 8080, so what does the SM83 actually has and has not from those two?
+Now, back when I did the analysis of the Master system, I explained the Z80 is itself a superset of the 8080.
+So, what does the SM83 actually have and lack from those two?
 [3]

 Hardware access

-The SM83 keeps an 8-bit data bus and a 16-bit address bus, so up to 64 KB of memory can be addressed.
-The memory map is composed of [6]:
+The SM83 maintains an 8-bit data bus and a 16-bit address bus, so up to 64 KB of memory can be addressed.
+The memory map is mainly composed of the following endpoints [7]:

 Graphics

 All graphics calculations are done by the CPU, and then the Picture Processing Unit or ‘PPU’ renders them.
-This is another component found inside DMG-CPU and it’s actually based on the predecessor’s PPU.
+This is another component found inside DMG-CPU and could be described as an improved version of the predecessor’s graphics chip (of the same name).

-The picture is displayed on an integrated LCD screen, it has a resolution of 160×144 pixels and shows 4 shades of grey (white, light grey, dark grey and black).
-But since the original Game Boy has a green LCD, graphics will look greenish.
+The picture is displayed on an integrated LCD screen, it has a resolution of 160×144 pixels and, in the case of the monochrome Game Boy, shows 4 shades of grey (white, light grey, dark grey and black).
+Since the original Game Boy has a green LCD, the picture will look greenish.

 If you’ve read the NES article before, you may remember that the PPU was designed to follow the CRT beam.
 However (and for obvious reasons), we got an LCD screen in the Game Boy.
-Well, the new PPU doesn’t alter that part, since LCDs require to be refreshed too.
-In fact, some special effects achieved thanks to this behaviour will also be supported on the Game Boy.
+Well, the new PPU also follows that methodology as LCDs require to be refreshed too.
+In doing so, this console will enjoy CRT-based effects that previously enabled NES developers to come up with imaginative content.

 Organising the content